fabio-pintodacosta/gu-email-renderer/README.md

 1. A custom content block that scrapes the content from this application
 2. The Today email's footer, which includes an ExactTarget unsubscribe link

+##
+Changelog
+Version: 37: Brancn 3.
+This fixes the width bug, apr 8, 2012